ACE blood testSerum angiotensin-converting enzyme; SACE

 Why the Test is Performed

-This test may be commonly ordered to help diagnose and monitor a disorder called sarcoidosis.
+This test is most often ordered to help diagnose and monitor a disorder called sarcoidosis.
 People with sarcoidosis may have their ACE level tested regularly to check how severe the disease is and how well treatment is working.

 Normal values vary based on your age and the test method used.
 Adults have an ACE level less than 40 micrograms/L.